Regional Hazard Mitigation Plan RFQ

 Location of posting

-A pre-bid meeting will be held Wednesday, January 30, 2019 at noon ET at the WestCOG offices and by phone at 712-432-0360, access code 500386#.
+A pre-bid meeting will be held Tuesday, February 4 at 12:00 PM ET (noon).
+The meeting will be held at WestCOG’s office at 1 Riverside Road, Sandy Hook, CT 06489 and by telephone at 605‑313-5107, access code 500386#.
 Attendance, by phone or in person, is optional and is not required in order to respond to this RFP.

 No questions will be accepted by other forms of communication.